SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/basics.md

 q[2]:─────

 ```
-!!! note "Indexing in Julia"
+!!! warning "Indexing in Julia"
 	Unlike C++ or Python, indexing in Julia starts from "1" and not "0"!

 Note the exclamation mark at the end of `push!` which emphasizes the fact that we have called a mutating function that will change the argument `c` (our quantum circuit).